neurostuff/neurostore/docs/taxonomy.md

 ### Functions

-Studies can be created, cloned, and edited to accomodate your needs for your meta-analysis
+Studies can be created, cloned, and edited to accommodate your needs for your meta-analysis

 ## Analysis